 Before you appeal, read these 7 tips for winning a reconsideration.

 If the SSA approves your reconsideration, congratulations!
-You’ll start getting your monthly payments with your first one including all of your back pay.
+You’ll start getting your monthly payments with your first one, including all of your back pay.
+Back pay covers the monthly benefits you’re entitled to but haven’t yet received because the SSA was still processing your application.

-How much back pay you get depends on which program you’re approved for and how long it took the SSA to process your application.
+The amount of back pay you get depends on which program you’re approved for and how long it took the SSA to process your application.

 For SSDI, you’ll generally receive money for the time between the onset of your disability and the time you were first approved for benefits, minus five months for processing.